djirak/djirak.github.io/_news/announcement2.md

 related_posts: false
 ---

-CO-HABIT Workshop accepted at 34th IEEE RO-MAN workshop
+I am happy to announce the acceptance of the CO-HABIT Workshop at 34th IEEE RO-MAN workshop